gayathrichava/Ireland-healthcare-waiting-list-dashboard/README.md

 ## Project Outcome

-This project demonstrates the use of Power BI to transform healthcare waiting-list data into an interactive analytical dashboard.
+This project demonstrates the use of Power BI to transform healthcare waiting-list data into an interactive dashboard for analysing waiting-list volumes and trends.

 The dashboard enables users to explore waiting-list volumes, compare hospitals, analyse patient demographics, examine waiting-time categories, and identify changes over time through interactive visualisations and filters.